Kumbh Mela: The World’s Largest Spiritual Gathering

 Maha-Kumbh-Mela-Allahabad

-It was a really out of the world, divine experience.
+The electrifying energy of millions gathered in faith, the chants reverberating in the air, and the sheer scale of the event were unforgettable.
+It was a really out-of-the-world, divine experience.
 It can just be experienced and not be defined by any logic or knowledge-based explanation.
 Millions of people are coming here in search of the divine nectar.

 We walked on the streets of Allahabad and the nearby Allahabad City station to see the huge gathering of pilgrims walking for the holy bath.